 - Developing improved methods for measuring immune function in humans.

-MVM researchers are also conducting a study (in collaboration with Kelsey-Seybold Clinics) to monitor the safety of inactivated influenza vaccine administered to pregnant women.
-They want to determine the effectiveness of the vaccine in protecting the women that are pregnant and whether these immunized women can pass on immunity against influenza, so that their infants would be protected from influenza during their first few months of life.
+Scientists are also conducting a study (in collaboration with Kelsey-Seybold Clinics) to determine the effectiveness of an inactivated influenza vaccine in protecting pregnant women and whether these immunized women can pass immunity against influenza to their infants, so that newborns would be protected from influenza during their first few months of life.

-- Studies of vaccines against different potential pandemic influenza virus strains (H5N1, H9N2, and others)
+- Studies of vaccines against different potential pandemic influenza virus strains (H5N1, H9N2, and H7N9)